What is an Intrusive Memory?

 Understand Intrusive Memory: What You Should Know

 Intrusive memories are unwanted, involuntary memories or mental images that intrude repeatedly into consciousness, often causing significant distress.
-They are a core symptom of post-traumatic stress disorder (PTSD), they also occur in OCD, depression, anxiety disorders, and borderline personality disorder (BPD)..
+They are a core symptom of post-traumatic stress disorder (PTSD), they also occur in OCD, depression, and anxiety disorders.
+They can also be present in individuals with BPD, particularly those with trauma histories, but are not a core diagnostic feature of BPD.
 Patients can also experience intrusive memories in other mental health conditions.

 What is an Intrusive Memory?